0108888/my-thing/README.md

-go to discord.com and click download for windaows
+go to discord.com and click download for windows